microsoft/go/eng/doc/fips/UserGuide.md

 **Requirements**

-- `rand` must be boring.RandReader. `crypto/rand.Reader` normally meet this invariant as it is assigned to boring.RandReader in the crypto/rand init function.
+- `rand` must be boring.RandReader. `crypto/rand.Reader` normally meets this invariant as it is assigned to boring.RandReader in the crypto/rand init function.

 #### func [Prime](https://pkg.go.dev/crypto/rand#Prime)